ialbert/bio/md/bio-ontology.md

 Any query that is not matched will be searched for, The `-go` flag filters for gene ontology while  `-so` filters for sequence ontology.

-Without the `-so` or `-go` flags, it will print out both matches.
+Without the `-so` or `-go` flags, it will print out both.

 To search for both sequence and gene ontology:

     # Search genes
-    bio --define histone
+    bio histone --define

 prints: